Best Keyboard Android Apps for 2026 – AI, Grammar, and More

 How AI Has Transformed Android Keyboards

 Remember when autocorrect was the most advanced feature in a keyboard app?
-Those days are loooong gone.
-Today's AI keyboard apps don't just correct your spelling—they understand context, predict entire sentences, and can even adjust your writing tone.
+Those days are ancient history now.
+Today's AI keyboard apps don't just correct your spelling—they understand nuanced context, predict entire paragraphs, adjust your writing tone dynamically, and even adapt to your emotional state based on typing patterns.

 Here's what modern AI keyboards can do now: